agoragames/amico/README.md

 ## Future Plans

+* Add examples to wiki to show usage of IDs with strings like usernames
 * Add :scope to various calls to allow you to use amico for different contexts

 ## FAQ?